Internet Archive

-Since late 2009, the headquarters of the Internet Archive has been the building that formerly housed the Fourth Church of Christ, Scientist in San Francisco, California.

 The Internet Archive is an American non-profit library founded in 1996 by Brewster Kahle that runs a digital library website, archive.org.
 It provides free access to collections of digitized media including websites, software applications, music, audiovisual, and print materials.
 The Archive also advocates a free and open Internet.
 Its mission is committing to provide "universal access to all knowledge".

 The Internet Archive allows the public to upload and download digital material to its data cluster, but the bulk of its data is collected automatically by its web crawlers, which work to preserve as much of the public web as possible.
-Its web archive, the Wayback Machine, contains hundreds of billions of web captures.
+The Wayback Machine, its web archive, contains more than 1 trillion web captures.
 The Archive also oversees numerous book digitization projects, collectively one of the world's largest book digitization efforts.
+The archive is used frequently by journalists and Wikipedia editors.